amongsusman/BorderExpandingPlugin/README.md

 11. Finally, to boot up the server, type in the exact command: java -jar paper.jar
 12. Boot up minecraft and go to multiplayer, and add server: server address is localhost
 13. Once the server has booted up, you should be able to join.
 Enjoy!

+#Commands
+/teleport -> teleports you to a random spot in the world /startborder -> sets up the 3x3 border at the beginning (do once you found a good spot to start)